BrindleDigital/rentfetch/readme.txt

 = 0.22.5 =

 * More efficient queries for the main floorplans loop (for property searches), as we're seeing some examples of sites with 10k+ floorplans that were struggling.
 This should be a 1-to-1 change.
+* Adding the backend column for 'amenities' to units for easier visibility into which units have amenities attached.

 = 0.22.4 =